lentidas/DAI-2425-PW1/README.md

 - We try to follow the Semantic Versioning guidelines as much as possible.
 You can find more information about it [here](https://semver.org/).
 - The releases for this project are automated using [Release Please](https://github.com/googleapis/release-please-action).
 - As a consequence of the previous 2 points, we use the Conventional Commits specification for our commit messages.
 You can find more information about it [here](https://www.conventionalcommits.org/).
+- We license our code under the GNU General Public License v3.0.
+You can find it [here](./LICENSE.txt).
+A copyright header template for the source files is provide [here](./.idea/copyright/DAI_PW1_GNUv3.xml).

 ### Clone and build the project